Exodus-Privacy/exodus-android-app/README.md

 <h1 align="center">Exodus - Android Application</h1>

-Exodus is an Android application that let you know what trackers are embedded in apps installed on your smartphone using [the εxodus plateform](https://github.com/Exodus-Privacy/exodus).
-It let you also know the permissions required by any apps on your smartphone.
+Exodus is an Android application that lets you know what trackers are embedded in apps installed on your smartphone using [the εxodus plateform](https://github.com/Exodus-Privacy/exodus).
+It also lets you know the permissions required by any apps on your smartphone.

 It helps you to take your privacy back!